icebob/moleculer-java-site/src/actions.md

 }
 ```

-In the example above, `saveUser` Action will be available with a POST method at the following URL:
+In the example above, "saveUser" `Action` will be available with a POST method at the following URL:
 *<http(s): //server:host/path>*/api/saveUser

-## Converting Java Annotations to platform-independent properties
+## Converting Java annotations to platform-independent properties

-ServiceBroker converts Java Annotations of Actions into JSON format,
+`ServiceBroker` converts Java annotations of `Actions` into JSON format,
 therefore, they can be parsed on remote nodes.
 The programming language doesn't matter, such as those available on JavaScript based nodes.
 These properties are passed on as the service is discovered.

 It is advisable to process these properties using (Java or JavaScipt-based)
 [Middlewares](middlewares.html), and based on the values of the properties,
-Middlewares may change the way the services work.
+`Middlewares` may change the way the services work.

-The following example shows three types of Annotation conversions.
+The following example shows three types of annotation conversions.
-The first one (the `@Deprecated`) is an Annotation without parameters.
+The first one (the "@Deprecated") is an annotation without parameters.
-Such Annotations are passed as logical values with a "true" value.
+Such annotations are passed as logical values with a "true" value.
-The second Annotation (the `@SingleValue`) can have only one value.
+The second annotation (the "@SingleValue") can have only one value.
-Such Annotations are passed as a key-value pair.
+Such annotations are passed as a key-value pair.
-The third Annotation (the `@MultiValue`) contains more values.
+The third annotation (the "@MultiValue") contains more values.
-Such Annotations are converted into a JSON structures by the ServiceBroker.
+Such annotations are converted into a JSON structures by the `ServiceBroker`.
-It is important to note that only Annotations with a `RetentionPolicy` value of `RUNTIME`
+It is important to note that only annotations with a `RetentionPolicy` value of "RUNTIME"
-will be available in the Service Descriptor
+will be available in the `Service` Descriptor
-(for example, `@SuppressWarnings` is not visible on remote nodes
+(for example, "@SuppressWarnings" is not visible on remote nodes
 because it exists only at the source level).

 ```java